MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-odata-to-modify-data.md

 ---
 title: OData Web Services Data Modification
-description: Write to the Dynamics NAV database using an OData web service that exposes a writable page and implement it in on Microsoft SharePoint Online. ms.custom: na ms.date: 10/20/2017 ms.reviewer: na
+description: Write to the database using an OData web service that exposes a writable page and implement it in on Microsoft SharePoint Online. ms.custom: na ms.date: 10/20/2017 ms.reviewer: na